The capabilities required to thrive in a digital environment

 Understanding employees’ current digital capabilities provides an overview of the extent management can help in increasing capabilities within the organization.
 Find out what employees need in terms of the support to develop the skills required.
 Tracking confidence levels can help to see if training or rewards are required.

 Make technology the norm for your employees, encouraging innovation through its use.
-Many organizations craft a top-down approach to implementing new changes.
+According to a study published by Picos.com.au, many organizations craft a top-down approach to implementing new changes.
 A better practice may be to involve employees in the decision-making process, creating new tools and processes that are reflective of what digital features they would like to be using.
 These requests are made based on what gaps the employees have seen within the organization on how to improve their daily tasks, also improving how they serve customers.